-KNOXVILLE, Tenn. —The Knoxville City Council will receive a $200,000 grant from the State of Tennessee Highway Safety Office to enhance community traffic safety education programs including teen driving, older drivers, Bike/Pedestrian Safety, Child Passenger Safety and Traffic Safety Education.
+KNOXVILLE, Tenn. —The Knoxville City Council will receive a $200,000 grant from the State of Tennessee Highway Safety Office to enhance community traffic safety education programs including teen driving, older drivers, which may have availed a Traders Insurances, Bike/Pedestrian Safety, Child Passenger Safety and Traffic Safety Education.

 This class will target teen drivers to lower the number of crashes and fatalities for new drivers.
-There are no laws that require new drivers to take a driver’s education course, but this will help reach out to people of all ages to provide an opportunity to learn safe driving.
+There are no laws that require new drivers to take a driver’s education course, but this will help reach out to people of all ages to provide an opportunity to learn safe driving that can be improved when reading this website at whiteliningcontractors.co.uk.
 This course is also organized for the drivers working at the driver service Dubai from time to time as it serves as a reminder of what an ideal driver must be and how he should be portrayed to society.

 In Shelby, Davidson and Knox counties, the number of teen crashes since 2017 is significantly higher than in smaller counties in Tennessee.

 In Knox County, there have been 5,458 crashes involving people aged 15-24 just in 2021 alone according to tntrafficsafety.org.
 This is a 15% increase in crashes from 2020.
 While Tennessee does not require new drivers to take a safety class, some surrounding states do.
 Virginia and Georgia require those younger than 17 to take a driver’s safety course to get a license.

 “Driver’s education is associated with a lower incidence of both crashes and convictions — reducing crashes by 4.3 percent and convictions by nearly 40 percent,” said the AAA Foundation for Traffic Safety in a Sept.
 9 news release.